Louisiana Lt. Governor picks up restaurant tab for 10 high school prom-goers: ‘Much success in this next chapter’ - NewsBreak

 COVINGTON, La.
 (KLFY ) — Louisiana Lt.
 Governor Billy Nungesser made some teens night at DiCristina’s Italian and Seafood Restaurant in Covington, this weekend.

-Nungesser, was also dining at the restaurant, took pictures with a group of prom-goers and then talked to them about having a fun and safe night.Opelousas police officer praised for the way he helped child who was having a bad day
+Nungesser, was also dining at the restaurant, took pictures with a group of prom-goers and then talked to them about having a fun and safe night.Ex-Alabama prison guard sentenced for assaulting inmates

 But the generosity didn’t stop there.